ninalor02/advance-css-challenge/README.md

 # Advance CSS Challange

+I've am having some errors regarding the dev tools for the media queries(so it probably won't be in effect)

 # Lernantino Mock-up Challenge

 These are the following files and folders that are placed in the folders: